CS2613-WI24-FR01B/exploration-activity-1-B-Fanjoy/NumPy.md

 I selected the NumPy library.

 ## 2. What is the package/library?
-NumPy is a fundamental package for scientific computing with Python.
-It provides support for arrays, matrices, and mathematical functions.
-NumPy's main object is the homogeneous multidimensional array.
-It is used for numerical computations and data manipulation.
+[NumPy, short for Numerical Python, is a fundamental package for scientific computing in Python][1][2].
+[It provides a high-performance multidimensional array object, and tools for working with these arrays][3].

 ### Purpose:
-- NumPy serves the purpose of providing efficient computation and manipulation of numerical data in Python.
+- NumPy provides a multidimensional array object, various derived objects (such as masked arrays and matrices), and an assortment of routines for fast operations on arrays, including mathematical, logical, shape manipulation, sorting, selecting, I/O, discrete Fourier transforms, basic linear algebra, basic statistical operations, random simulation, and much more.
-- It is widely used in scientific computing, data analysis, machine learning, and various other domains.
+- NumPy arrays facilitate advanced mathematical and other types of operations on large numbers of data.
+Typically, such operations are executed more efficiently and with less code than is possible using Python’s built-in sequences.
-- NumPy's array operations are significantly faster than traditional Python lists, making it suitable for handling large datasets.
+- NumPy aims to provide an array object that is up to 50x faster than traditional Python lists.
+This is because NumPy arrays are stored at one continuous place in memory unlike lists, so processes can access and manipulate them very efficiently.

 ### How do you use it?
 To use NumPy, you first need to import the library: